 Clarion Man Accused of Stalking Woman, Leaving Her Disturbing Handwritten Notes

 CLARION BOROUGH, Pa.
-(EYT) – A local man is facing charges for allegedly stalking a woman in Clarion Borough and leaving her erotic handwritten notes.
+(EYT) – A local man is facing charges for allegedly stalking a woman in Clarion Borough and leaving her disturbing handwritten notes.

 Court documents indicate the Clarion Borough Police Department filed criminal charges against 51-year-old Todd Ryan Clinger, of Clarion, in Magisterial District Judge Duane L. Quinn’s office on November 22.